-• Peer and/or self-reflection prompted by key questioning and supported by peer talk and possibly whole class/group explanation to wider peers Purple pens are options to make changes to their work.
+Peer and/or self-reflection prompted by key questioning and supported by peer talk and possibly whole class/group explanation to wider peers Purple pens are options to make changes to their work.

 - GREEN MEAN SUCCESS.
 If it is felt that the learning objective has been achieved then this should be ticked. - Pink dots are used when there is a mistake not crosses.
-Pink dots are also used on a lesson objective if it felt that the lesson objective has not been achieved.
 PINK MEAN THINK AND RESPOND.